10 Typical English Things To do In London

 Fun fact:

-Taxi drivers in London have to pass a mandatory test called “The Knowledge” which includes memorizing 25,000 streets and 20,000 landmarks, and usually takes up to four years to prepare for.
-Super cool, innit?
+Taxi drivers in London have to pass a mandatory test called “The Knowledge” which includes memorizing 25,000 streets and 20,000 landmarks, and usually takes up to four years to prepare for!

-The love for theatre runs deep, and the best way to experience London in true English spirit is by watching a musical.
+The love for theater runs deep, and the best way to experience London in true English spirit is by watching a musical.
 And pray, they’re bloody good!

-There are tons of plays happening through the day, and a huge number of theatres to cater to the spectator in you.
+There are lots of plays happening throughout the day, and a huge number of theaters to cater to the spectator in you.
 Catch a show in London’s West End Theater District, and you can find tickets and last minute deals at the official discount booth (TKTS) in Leicester Square next door.
 You can also buy tickets online.

-So when in London, watch the theatre!
+So when in London, go to the theater!
 Oh, and proper etiquette applies while you’re there.
-Check out this article for more!

 A full English breakfast includes bacon, eggs (fried, poached or scrambled), tomatoes, mushrooms, sausages and toast.
 Black pudding and baked beans are often included.